-The TomTom ONE XL is the follow-up widescreen version of the successful second generation TomTom ONE that was launched last year.
+The TomTom ONE XL has arrived GPSLodge for review, the unit is the follow-up widescreen version of the successful second generation TomTom ONE that was launched last year.
 Since the TomTom ONE was launched, the GPS world has gone widescreen, and like I had predicted, the widescreen version of the flat form factor TomTom ONE was a sure-fire sequel.
 For those who are familiar with the TomTom interface, this won't be a big change from what you're used to.
 TomTom has captured the key elements of success in a widescreen version that give you just a bit more to love on the dash as you're traveling to your destination.

 The TomTom ONE XL design is a nice clean design effort that has some clean lines and is definitely pleasing on the eye.
 The screen is bright and easily readable from a distance.
 The unit has a single power button on tip that is easily used with confidence.
 The back of the unit offers an external antenna outlet, the unit's speaker and the mounting channels for the windshield bracket.
 The bottom of the unit has the mini-USB power inlet/connection, an SD card slot and an earphone jack.